What causes neuroblastoma is often not known.

 Diagnosis usually involves an imaging test and a biopsy.

 Treatment depends on the child's age and the specific characteristics of the cancer and may include surgery, chemotherapy, and radiation.

 A neuroblastoma develops in a certain kind of nerve tissue located in many places of the body.
-It usually originates in nerves in the abdomen or chest, most commonly in the adrenal glands Overview of the Adrenal Glands The body has two adrenal glands, one near the top of each kidney.
+It usually originates in nerves in the abdomen or chest, most commonly in the adrenal glands Overview of the Adrenal Glands The body has 2 adrenal glands, one near the top of each kidney.
 They are endocrine glands, which secrete hormones into the bloodstream.
-Each adrenal gland has two parts.
-Medulla: The inner... read more (located above each kidney).
-Very rarely, a neuroblastoma originates in the brain.
+Each adrenal gland has 2 parts.
+Medulla: The inner part... read more (located above each kidney).
 In over half of the children, the cancer has spread to other parts of the body by the time a doctor is consulted.